-People who buy digital services and the majority of those who live in the United States, United Kingdom, Canada, Australia, and New Zealand are the buyers in Fiverr.
+People who buy digital services and the majority of those who live in the United States, United Kingdom, Canada, Australia, and New Zealand are the buyers of Fiverr.

 See the screenshot below that has been taken from an income report that Fiverr International Ltd. posted on the “United States Securities and Exchange Commission” website.
 This report shows that more than 70% of their revenue came from the buyers who live in the 5 English-speaking countries mentioned in the first line of this post.